 Hey there!
 Welcome to JetsettingBen.
 Just so you know all views are my own and do not reflect those of any organisation.
 For any questions, don’t hesitate to contact me.

-It’s been over six months since I was last on an aircraft, therefore I’m not quite sure I can keep the JetsettingBen name at the moment.
-That being said, this past week I actually left my hometown of Brighton for the very first time and embarked on something I have rarely experienced before… a staycation.
+It’s been over a year since I was last on an aircraft, therefore I’m not quite sure I can keep the JetsettingBen name at the moment.
+That being said, this past week I actually left my hometown of Brighton for the very first time and embarked on something I have rarely experienced before… a staycation!

 For a lot of people, the thought of visiting London was shrouded with concerns of “how safe is the city” in the fight against Covid-19; especially after recent photos of social distancing being ignored in certain boroughs.
 But as the weeks have passed, things seemed to have settled down and I felt comfortable to visit.